ChebNet: Efficient and Stable Constructions of Deep Neural Networks with Rectified Power Units via Chebyshev Approximations: Introduction

+Moreover, RePU networks have other good properties.
+E.g. functions represented by $\sigma_s (s\ge2)$ networks are smooth functions, thus fit the situations where derivatives of network are involved in the loss function, e.g. DeepRitz\cite{e_deep_2018}, PINN\cite{raissi_physicsinformed_2019}, FNM\cite{xu_finite_2020a}, OnsagerNet\cite{yu_onsagernet_2021}, MIM\cite{lyu_mim_2022}; comparing to ReLU networks, the sizes and depths of ReQU networks needed to approximate smooth functions with certain accuracy are smaller, so they suit the situation where a lot of evaluations are needed.

-However, there is one drawback in the RePU networks constructed in \citep{li_better_2019} and \citep{li_PowerNet_2019}, since polynomial approximations based on power series are used.
-There are two ways to calculate the power series representation of a polynomial approximation.
+However, there is one drawback in the RePU networks constructed in \citep{li_better_2019} and \citep{li_PowerNet_2019}, where polynomial approximations based on power series are used.
+There are two ways to calculate the power series to represent a function.
 The first one is to use Taylor expansion to approximate the power series, which might diverge if the radius of convergence of the Taylor series is not large enough, and the high order derivatives used in Taylor series are not easy to calculate.
-The second approach first approximates the function using some orthogonal polynomial projection or interpolation, then converts the orthogonal polynomial approximation into power series.
-But in this approach, the condition number of the transforms from orthogonal polynomial bases to monomial bases are known grows exponentially fast \citep{gautschi_optimally_2011}.
+The second approach first approximates the function using some orthogonal polynomial projection or interpolation, then converts the resulting polynomial approximation into power series.
+But in this approach, the condition number associated to the transforms from orthogonal polynomial bases to monomial bases are known grows exponentially fast (see, e.g. \citep{gautschi_optimally_2011}). { The transform corresponds to solve a linear problem $A z = c$, where $c$ is the coefficients of orthogonal expansion, $z$ is the coefficients of power series.
+It is well-known the the error in $c$ and error in $z$ satisfy the following estimate

+So a small error in $c$ could be enlarged in $z$ due to the big condition number.
+Even though for some special problems, relative errors independent of the condition number could be obtained \citep{higham_error_1987}, the matrix $A$ with big condition number will change the relative scaling of the coefficients.
+When there are big coefficients with opposite signs, the cancellation will reduce the number of significant digits.
+In such a case, the accuracy given in Theorem \ref{thm:MdSobolev} will deteriorate for numerical implementations using any float-point number system. }